 Isopropyl alcohol (IPA) is a different type of alcohol that’s sometimes used for cannabis and CBD extraction.

-This extraction method is similar to ethanol extraction and uses the same general idea: soak the hemp flowers in alcohol to extract the desirable compounds and then purge the alcohol out of the resulting extract.
+This extraction method is similar to ethanol extraction.
+It uses the same idea: soak the hemp flowers in alcohol to extract the desirable compounds and then purge the alcohol.

 Charlotte’s Web is one of the only CBD companies that continue to use this method but only for one product because it’s considered labor-intensive.